fervartel/tf-azrs-demo-project/README.md

 azure_client_secret = "xxxx"
 azure_tenant_id = "xxxx"
 ```
+## Test case

+Once the platform is fully spinned up, it will provide 2 outputs:
+- vmss_fqdn
+- jumpbox_fqdn

+**vmss_fqdn** (VirtualMachineScaleSet_fqdn) provides the URL that can be used in a browser to access the default installed NGINX in the ScaleSet instances.

+**jumpbox_fqdn** can be used to SSH the instance required to enter the internal ScaleSet instances (the ones with NGINX installed)

 ## Advantages
 The main advantage of using Terraform as IaC provider is the fact of being Cloud agnostic with support for multiple Cloud (as other services) providers.